vash909/PyttiAPRS/README.md

 3. Commit your changes with descriptive messages.
 4. Open a pull request explaining your work.

-Before submitting, please run `python3 -m py_compile aprs_tui.py` to ensure there are no syntax errors.
+Before submitting, please run `python3 -m py_compile PyttiAPRS.py` to ensure there are no syntax errors.
 Enhancements may include APRS‑IS connectivity, periodic beaconing, message retries, UI improvements or additional protocol support (e.g. AGWPE).

 ---

-*This guide was generated to accompany the PyttiAPRS TUI Client and summarises both user operations and internal protocol details.
-It references the APRS specification for message and position formatsm.packet-radio.net/packet/aprs-wb2osz/Understanding-APRS-Packets.pdf#:~:text=2.5.1%20Simple%20Case%20,onlyhttps://raw.githubusercontent.com/python-aprs/aprs3/main/aprs/position.py#:~:text=lat%2C%20long%2C%20sym_table_id%2C%20symbol_code%2C%20ambiguity%3DNone%2C, and explains KISS framinghttps://thomask.sdf.org/blog/2018/12/15/sending-raw-ax25-python.html#:~:text=There%20are%20four%20main%20steps,involved for developers interested in extending the software.*